 So they hint to the backups only containing “AA Shop & Retailers orders” the site in question is The AA’s retail wing – it sells the foreign travel packs and warning triangles and such.
 But being the company The AA is now, it also hosts applications for driving lessons, mortgages, savings accounts, loans and insurance.
 Their tweet explicitly states that “retailers orders rather than sensitive info” so if this database does contain sensitive data, this will be a blatant lie.

 The backup could have contained IP’s, Emails, Addresses, Orders and other personal details.
-This could have been hosted for the world to see for an unspecified period of time and this was a scenario they have failed to acknowledge, this is the exact scenario in which customers need to be made aware.
+This could have been hosted for the world to see.
+This was a scenario they have failed to acknowledge, this is the exact scenario in which customers need to be made aware.
 The database could also just contain pictures of stickers and cars parts!
 But when confronted with the issue, wouldn’t it be easier to tell people this?
 They even had the option to disagree with our claim privately which would have saved us the time in writing this post!
 But they didn’t, they decided to shift the attention onto an embarrassing but harmless second incident.

 Shortly after our email to the AA, someone messes up at HQ and sends out a customer wide email alert – by mistake.
 The email alert was informing customers of a password change.
 Here is where the bad got worse… thousands of people tried logging in to investigate this email and effectively created a small scale DoS situation.
 We asked again for clarity on the situation as this fiasco seemed to be unfolding as we were poking about, asking about the initial leak.